mainnet-cash/mainnet-js/client/README.md

 ## Building a proxy

-If your site needs to obtain some data from requests prior to passing them to the API, you may generate code for a proxy using codegen and pass those requests to your self hosted
+If your site needs to obtain some data from requests prior to passing them to the API, you may generate code for a proxy using codegen and pass those requests to your self hosted version of the nodejs server contained in this project.